 When you spend time with these animals, you quickly understand that they are every bit as complex as any other animal on the planet, including our cats and dogs.
 Here’s a simple way to understand and to teach others that the way we treat farmed animals is not ethical or acceptable.
-Read through the list of common practices which farm animals have to endure every single day around the globe, and ask yourself whether you would pay someone to do this to your cat or dog.
+Read through the list of common practices that farm animals have to endure every single day around the globe, and ask yourself whether you would pay someone to do this to your cat or dog.

 1. Cutting Their Tails Off

-In order to prevent tails from being mutilated or bitten off due to overcrowding in pens, tails are cut off shortly after birth, without anesthesia or pain killers.
+To prevent tails from being mutilated or bitten off due to overcrowding in pens, tails are cut off shortly after birth, without anesthesia or pain killers.

 2. Ripping Their Teeth Out